 Heat your grill to medium heat, and lay the pinchos in a single layer along the grates.

-Grill the pinchos for 10-15 minutes, until the chicken is golden and thoroughly cooked.
+Grill the pinchos for 10-15 minutes, until the chicken is golden brown and thoroughly cooked.

 When the pinchos are cooked, slather them with your favorite BBQ sauce.

-Serve these delish pinchos with some crusty bread slices, or some fried plantains.
+Serve with some crusty bread slices, or fried plantains.

 If using bamboo skewers, soak them in water for at least 1 hour before using them.
 This will keep them from burning up on the grill.